-I really wanted a weepy-read, something I’m not often pulled too, and Nicholas Sparks is the god of weepy reads.
+I really wanted a weepy read, something I’m not often pulled to, and Nicholas Sparks is the god of weepy reads.
 They’re very formulaic and you know that something tragic will happen in every story, but I just fancied it so there.
 This was on sale for £2 so I went for it.

 The only Rainbow Rowell book I have read is Eleanor & Park, and I loved it.
 Of course, now I know that it is not really the most politically correct book and there is a lot of backlash against it.
 But, I didn’t know at the time.
 I’ve since been told that the Rainbow Rowell book that most readers would recommend is Fangirl.
 It was 99p on kindle so I thought I would give it a go this summer.
 I haven’t read YA in quite a while, after all.

 My latest book club read.
-I actually already have this book on Kindle but since it’s my first Booker Prize winning book I thought it deserved to be bought, so I treated myself to the paperback edition.
-I’ll feedback my thoughts soon…
+I actually already have this book on Kindle but since it’s my first Booker Prize-winning book I thought it deserved to be bought, so I treated myself to the paperback edition.
+I’ll feedback on my thoughts soon…

-And finally, from books I bought at least, is The Silent Patient.
-This book has so many reviews and has become a well-established in the industry that I feel like that the time has come and I need to bite the bullet and read it.
+And finally, of the books I bought at least, is The Silent Patient.
+This book has so many reviews and has become well-established in the industry that I feel like the time has come and I need to bite the bullet and read it.